lgardaire/IDM_DSL_Polybot/README.md

 ### How to code

 Start your file with the keyword **Robot**.
-You can add **debug** after it to activate a debug console which displays informations on your robot.
+You can add the keyword **debug** after it to activate a debug console which displays informations on your robot.
 After that, you can start using instructions.

 ### Available instructions